invinciblejackalope/sweb/README.md

 ## Run

 Select Run > Run 'app' > Pixel 2 API 32 and the emulator should pop up.
+The app itself is called **SWeb Debug**.

+## Logging HTTP requests

+Currently, the app only logs the URL of each HTTP request.

+With the browser open, click the button on the bottom-right of the screen to bring up an "actions" panel.
+Check the box "Log requests" in order to begin logging HTTP requests, and uncheck the box in order to stop logging requests.
+Upon unchecking the box, the list of URLs will be written to an internal file called sweb-http.log.
+This file cannot be accessed from the Files app; to view the list of requests, either install [Android Debug Bridge](https://developer.android.com/studio/command-line/adb) or uncomment the line `Log.i(TAG, url);` to log the URLs in Android Studio.

 ## Notes